nativescript-dom/types/core/README.md

 ## Installation

-Get the types packages for your project and boost DX of your team while developing NativeScript apps to the next level.
+Get the types packages for your project and boost DX of your team with NativeScript to the next level.

 **[@nativescript-dom/core-types](/package/@nativescript-dom/core-types)**